myriadrf/LimeSDR-XTRX/docs/v1.3/index.rst

 .. figure:: images/LimeSDR-XTRX_v1.3_diagrams_power.png
   :width: 600

   Figure 9.
 LimeSDR XTRX v1.3 board power distribution block diagram

-Differencies from LimeSDR XTRX v1.2
+Differences from LimeSDR XTRX v1.2
 =======

 Changes introduction
 --------------------

 LimeSDR XTRX v1.3 board is designed using LimeSDR XTRX v1.2 (r1) project as base.
 The reference clock structure has been changed, replacing the separate general-purpose buffers with one dedicated clock buffer.
 This should improve clock parameters such as phase jitter.
 Added the ability to supply an external 3.3V voltage to the lines of that voltage, bypassing the switching regulators and thus avoiding the voltage drop.
 Also, in this project we started using Altium Variants function to more conveniently manage components assembly info, alternatives and to more easily generate manufacturing information such as BOM and PCB views.